neoncloud/mdctGAN/README.md

 * torchvision

 ## Data Preparation
+Firstly, for excessively long speech audio file, we recommend that you remove long gaps and split it into smaller segments.
+Other than this no other pre-processing is required, the program will automatically sample a random section from the longer audio file.

+It also automatically resamples the high sample rate audio to the low sample rate and upsamples it again to the target sample rate.
+This process simulates the loss of speech after downsampling.
+And up-sampling again aligns the low-res audio with the original high sample rate audio.
+So you don't need to manually resample the original audio.

-Firstly, Prepare your dataset index file like this (VCTK dataset example):
+Secondly, Prepare your dataset index file like this (VCTK dataset example):
 ```
 wav48/p250/p250_328.wav
 wav48/p310/p310_345.wav